syndrome (SBS) is a form of child abuse. It refers to brain injury that happens

 Symptoms vary among kids

-based on their age, how often they've been abused, how long they were abused
+based on how old they are, how often they've been abused, how long they were abused

 each time, and how much force was used.